damla-yildirim/damla-yildirim/README.md

 ### Hi Welcome ✨

-## I'm a Front-end Developer 👩‍💻, FreeLancer 🆓 and Blogger ✍
+## I'm Jr. Front-end Developer 👩‍💻, FreeLancer 🆓 and Blogger ✍
-- 👨‍🎓 I'm a graduate of <i>Management Information Systems</i>
+- 👨‍🎓 I'm graduate of <i>Management Information Systems</i>
 - 👩‍💻 I'm trying to improve myself.
 - 💪 I aim to be better than what I know.